 If your child develops involuntary muscle spasms or seems to be losing balance more often than usual, make an appointment with a pediatrician for an evaluation.

-Adult primary lateral sclerosis
+Adult-onset primary lateral sclerosis

 Juvenile primary lateral sclerosis

-Although researchers don't understand how this gene causes the disease, they know that the ALS2 gene is responsible for giving instructions for creating a protein called alsin, which is present in motor neuron cells.
+Although researchers don't understand how this gene causes the disease, they know that the ALS2 gene gives instructions for creating a protein called alsin, which is present in motor neuron cells.
 When the instructions are changed in someone with juvenile PLS, the protein alsin becomes unstable and doesn't work properly, which in turn impairs normal muscle function.

-Although the average progression of primary lateral sclerosis (PLS) lasts around 20 years, the disease has highly variable effects from person to person.
-Some people may be able to continue to walk, but others will eventually need to use wheelchairs or other assistive devices.
+Average progression of primary lateral sclerosis can take as long as 20 years and has highly variable effects from person to person.
+Some people continue to walk, but others eventually need to use wheelchairs or other assistive devices.

-Adult PLS isn't thought to shorten life expectancy, but it may gradually affect the quality of your life as more muscles become disabled.
-Weaker muscles may cause you to fall, which can result in injuries.
+In most cases, adult-onset PLS isn't thought to shorten life expectancy, but it can gradually affect the quality of your life as more muscles become disabled.
+Weaker muscles can cause you to fall, which can result in injuries.
 Problems with chewing and swallowing may result in poor nutrition.
 Performing activities of daily living, such as bathing and dressing, may become difficult.